© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Slight univallate hillfort on Whelpley Hill is a scheduled monument protected by Historic England under reference 1015485.
 View the official record →

-Whelpley Hill is a slight univallate hillfort located in Buckinghamshire, England.
+Whelpley Hill is a slight univallate hillfort situated in Buckinghamshire, England, representing Iron Age defensive settlement and land control in the region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015485.

 Slight univallate hillfort on Whelpley Hill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015485.